bcoe/elasticmapper/README.md

 * indexing documents.
 * and searching for documents.

-This motivated ElasticMapper.
-Include ElasticMapper as a mixin in your ActiveModels, it will in turn provide helpers for: generating mappings, indexing documents, and performing search.
+From this grew ElasticMapper.
+Simply include ElasticMapper as a mixin in your ActiveModels, it will in turn provide helpers for: generating mappings, indexing documents, and performing search.

 Describing Mappings
 ----------------